 - Tooth erosion from acidic food and drinks

-- Recent dental work (teeth whitening, crowns, fillings, veneers)
+- Recent dental work (teeth whitening, dental crowns, tooth coloured fillings, dental veneers)

 It is important to properly diagnose the cause of your sensitive tooth.
 Treatment is only effective if the cause is addressed properly.
 Otherwise, your oral health is at risk.